Medically reviewed by Drugs.com. Last updated on Nov 12, 2020.

 Infection occurs when you accidentally swallow shigella bacteria.
 This can happen when you:

 - Touch your mouth.
-If you don't wash your hands well after changing the diaper of a child who has shigella infection, you may become infected yourself.
 Direct person-to-person contact is the most common way the disease is spread.
+For example, if you don't wash your hands well after changing the diaper of a child who has shigella infection, you may become infected yourself.

 - Eat contaminated food.
-Infected people who handle food can transmit the bacteria to people who eat the food.
-Food can also become contaminated if it grows in a field that contains sewage.
+Infected people who handle food can spread the bacteria to people who eat the food.
+Food can also become infected with shigella bacteria if it grows in a field that contains sewage.

 - Swallow contaminated water.
-Water may become contaminated either from sewage or from a person with shigella infection swimming in it.
+Water may become infected with shigella bacteria either from sewage or from a person with shigella infection swimming in it.

 - Living in group housing or participating in group activities.
 Close contact with other people spreads the bacteria from person to person.
 Shigella outbreaks are more common in child care centers, community wading pools, nursing homes, jails and military barracks.

 - Living or traveling in areas that lack sanitation.
-People who live or travel in developing countries are more likely to contract shigella infection.
+People who live or travel in developing countries are more likely to get shigella infection.

-- Being a sexually active gay male.
-Men who have sex with men are at higher risk because of direct or indirect oral-anal contact.
+- Being a man who has sex with men.
+Men who have sex with men are at higher risk of shigella infection because of direct or indirect oral-anal contact during sexual activity.

-Shigella infection usually clears up without complications, although it may take weeks or months before your bowel habits return to normal.
+Shigella infection usually clears up without complications.
+But it may take weeks or months before your bowel habits return to normal.

 Complications may include:

 - Dehydration.
-Persistent diarrhea can cause dehydration.
-Symptoms include lightheadedness, dizziness, lack of tears in children, sunken eyes and dry diapers.
+Constant diarrhea can cause dehydration.
+Signs and symptoms include lightheadedness, dizziness, lack of tears in children, sunken eyes and dry diapers.
 Severe dehydration can lead to shock and death.

 - Seizures.
-Some children who run high fevers with a shigella infection have seizures.
-It's not known whether the convulsions are a result of the fever or the shigella infection itself.
+Some children with a shigella infection have seizures.
+Seizures are more common in children who run a high fever, but can occur in children who do not have a high fever.
+It's not known whether the seizures are a result of the fever or the shigella infection itself.
 If your child has a seizure, contact your doctor immediately.

 - Rectal prolapse.
-In this condition, straining during bowel movements may cause the mucous membrane or lining of the rectum to move out through the anus.
+In this condition, straining during bowel movements or inflammation of the large intestine may cause the mucous membrane or lining of the rectum to move out through the anus.

 - Hemolytic uremic syndrome.
-This rare complication of shigella, more commonly caused by bacteria called E. coli, can lead to a low red blood cell count (hemolytic anemia), low platelet count (thrombocytopenia) and acute kidney failure.
+This rare complication of shigella, more commonly caused by a type of E. coli bacteria than by shigella bacteria, can lead to a low red blood cell count (hemolytic anemia), low platelet count (thrombocytopenia) and acute kidney failure.

 - Toxic megacolon.
 This rare complication occurs when your colon becomes paralyzed, preventing you from having a bowel movement or passing gas.
-Signs and symptoms include abdominal pain and swelling, fever, and weakness.
+Signs and symptoms include stomach pain and swelling, fever and weakness.
 If you don't receive treatment for toxic megacolon, your colon may break open (rupture), causing peritonitis, a life-threatening infection requiring emergency surgery.

-Although the World Health Organization has been working on a shigella vaccine, nothing is available yet.
+Although researchers continue to work to develop a shigella vaccine, nothing is available yet.
 To prevent the spread of shigella:

-- Supervise small children when they wash their hands
+- Watch small children when they wash their hands

 - Disinfect diaper-changing areas after use